spiritedmedia/systems/deployment/circleci/README.md

 All of the configuration for CircleCI is handled in the [circle.yml](https://circleci.com/docs/config-sample/) file in the root of the repo to be built.

 ### Access Keys
-Keys are tricky.
-We need read access from the source repo and read/write access for the build repo.
-More TKTK.
+In order to grant read and write access to the main repo and the build-specific repo, we grant access to the GitHub bot user BillyPenn.
+Access isn't tied to a specific indivudal who could leave the Spirited Media organization.
+Usually a deployment key would suffice but a deployment key can only be used for one repo, not two.

 ## How does it work?